 Can I Bring My Pet to Camping Areas Near the Falls?

-When camping with pets near the falls, check local pet-friendly policies.
-Some areas allow leashed dogs, but others prohibit them.
-Ensure you follow regulations to keep your pet safe and enjoy your camping experience.
+When camping near the falls, check local pet policies.
+Some areas allow leashed dogs (as noted by Whangārei District Council), while others may prohibit them.
+Follow regulations to ensure safety for your pet and others.

 Are There Any Local Shops or Services Nearby for Campers?